neilbaldwin/TOUCH-KNOBS/README.md

 > For a list of CSS Color Names see this webpage (there are plenty of others):
 > [CSS Color Names](http://davidbau.com/colors/)
 >

+### Mutliple Parameters

+You can specify as many or as few of the parameters as you like and, as mentioned earlier in this document, the order of the parameters is not important.
+To specify multiple parameters just separate them with a comma:

+e.g. `body=pink,pointer=black,pointer_size=0.25,shadow=true`

 ## Getting Output from a TOUCH-KNOB